Juventus 3-0 Barcelona

 - Dybala's first two goals in 2016-17 for Juventus were scored away from home, but his 14 goals since then have all been scored at the Juventus Stadium.

-- Giorgio Chiellini's goal was only his second strike in 53 Champions League appearances and his first since October 2009 in the competition.

-- Barcelona have lost four of their last five Champions League away games in the knock-out stages (W1 D0 L4), conceding 12 goals in these games.
+- Barcelona have lost four of their past five Champions League away games in the knock-out stages (W1 D0 L4), conceding 12 goals in these games.

-- Barcelona have conceded at least three goals in consecutive Champions League away games for the first time since October 2000.

 Line-ups